rdeodoo/odoo-toolbox/code-playbook/README.md

 history of the repository.
 It is also the only thing people will see when blaming the code.

+> [!CAUTION]
+> Always write something in the commit message, even a very short one-liner is
+> enough.
+It's annoying to have to read the code to figure what a commit is
+> about.
+A very quick explanation doesn't cost much and is always helpful having
+> context before jumping into a commit.\
+> A simple `Client changed his mind, he now wants this column to display "yes" /
+> "no" in the PDF "discount" column, not the amount discounted` is making
+> everything clear upfront.

 ### Never use merge commit

 There are a few reasons not to use it: